smash-transport/smash-vhlle-hybrid/docs/user/configuration-file.md

     Executable: /path/to/smash
 ```

+??? question "What if I want to omit some stages?"

     Omitting some stages is fine, as long as the omitted one(s) are contiguous from the beginning or from the end.
     If one or more stages are omitted at the beginning of the model, it is understood that these have been previously run, because the later stages will need input from the previous ones.
     In such a case, it will be needed to either explicitly provide the needed input file for the first stage in the run or specify the same `Run_ID` of the simulations already done.